QS-Cube/ED/README.md

 # Requirements

-This package includes the Fortran source codes, samples, and manual.
-A Fortran compiler and BLAS/LAPACK are prerequisites.
+This package, containing the Fortran source codes, samples, and manual, is available.
+For the building, Fortran compiler with BLAS/LAPACK library is prerequisite.

 # Compile

-If you have your Git account, please clone this repository on your local computer:
+For those who have their own Git accounts, simply clone the repository on their local computers:

 $ git clone https://github.com/QS-Cube/ED.git

-If you do not have, please push "Code" button and "Download ZIP" on this web page and get "ED-main.zip" and unpack the zip:
+Otherwise, go to the web page and click the "Code" button and "Download ZIP" to get "ED-main.zip".
+The zip file is unpacked as

 $ unzip ED-main.zip <br>
 $ cd ED-main

-A simple Makefile is prepared to build the executable files, and you should change the path of BLAS/LAPACK or MKL written in "source*/Makefile".
-Then, following procedures after the cloning/downloading will give the executable and execute sample programs
+A simple Makefile is provided to build the executable files "QS3.exe" for systems preserving the translational symmetry and "QS3\_only\_u1.exe" for systems without the translational symmetry.
+The following procedures after the cloning or downloading will give the executable file and execute sample programs

 $ cd script <br>
 $ ./make.sh <br>

-After executing the sample, all results are stored in output directories.
+After executing samples, all results are stored in output directories.

 # Developers